You can create a new pipeline that writes back data from an Anaplan Data Orchestrator dataset to Snowflake.

 2. Select Publish.

-3. Select Run pipeline to execute the data transfer.
+3. Select Run to execute the data transfer.

 Staging tables are used to compare and process data, before Data Orchestrator loads the data to the final target table in Snowflake.